ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.
 As modules move from the core Ansible repository into collections, the module documentation will move to the :ref:`collections pages <list_of_collections>`.

-You can install and use collections through `Ansible Galaxy <https://galaxy.ansible.com>`_.
+You can install and use collections through a distribution server, such as `Ansible Galaxy <https://galaxy.ansible.com>`_ or a `Pulp 3 Galaxy server <https://galaxyng.netlify.app/>`_.

 * For details on how to *develop* collections see :ref:`developing_collections`.
 * For the current development status of Collections and FAQ see `Ansible Collections Community Guide <https://github.com/ansible-collections/overview/blob/main/README.rst>`_.